TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/function-using.md

 # Function Usage on Canvas

 In front-end pages, functions are typically used for components to fetch data and handle page interactions.
-On the Blue Whale Operations Development Platform (LessCode), we provide functions to achieve these two capabilities based on different scenarios.
+On the Blueking LessCode (LessCode), we provide functions to achieve these two capabilities based on different scenarios.

 ## For Component Data Fetching